jma1ice/newsletterr/readme.md

 * Color options? light and dark?
 The blue is throwing me lol
 * What does "time range" mean?
 Days?
 Weeks?
 * I don't believe I understand the placeholder boxes...
+* Limit maximum days to pull data, and have buttons underneath to pull last 7, 30, 60, 90, 120?
+Max at like 6 months?

 ---